Point source localisation with unbalanced optimal transport: Estimates and expansions

 \subsection{Transport costs}

-With an eye on the Pythagoras' or three-point identity satisfied by Hilbert space norms, and its replacement, we now derive three-point identities and inequalities for the non-marginalised transport cost $V_{c_2, E}(\mu_0, \freevar; \freevar)$.
-We assume to be given an energy $E: \Masses^2 \to \R$ that satisfies the bound
+With an eye on replacing the Pythagoras' or three-point identity satisfied by Hilbert space norms, we now derive three-point identities and inequalities for unbalanced optimal transport distances.
+For our first result, we assume to be given an energy $E: \Masses^2 \to \R$ that satisfies the bound

 and is convex in the second parameter.
-This is satisfied by $E=B_J$ a Bregman divergence, for simplicity with a smooth generator $J$; see \cref{lemma:bregman-three-point}.
+This is the case for $E=B_J$ a Bregman divergence with a (for simplicity) smooth generator $J$; see \cref{lemma:bregman-three-point}.
 In particular, $E_\Wave$ satisfies \eqref{eq:unbalanced:energy}, while $E_\Meas$ does not.